sanskrit/raw_etexts_english/blogs/manasataramgini/2008/01/2008-01-20_elements-of-samkhyan-theories-of-atomism-and-consciousness-in-early-hindu-thought.md

 tanmAtra-s exist – these are sub-atomic particles that tend not to exist on their own but tend to only exist as conjoined together to constitute the atoms.
-VB states that this is what is implied by the term sUkShma of the sUtra \[atha kimeshAM sUkShma rUpaM? tanmAtraM bhUta-kAraNaM |
+VB states that this is what is implied by the term sUkShma of the sUtra \[atha kimeshAM sUkShma rUpaM? tanmAtraM bhUta-kAraNam |
 tasyaiko .avyavaH paramANuH sAmAnya visheShAtmA .ayuta siddhAvayava bhedAnu gataH samudAya ity-evaM sarva-tanmAtrANy-etat-tR^itIyam |\].
 Further, the VB explains that the basis of all matter lies in the 3